-4 TRUSTEE KNOWLEDGE AND UNDERSTANDING
+4. TRUSTEE KNOWLEDGE AND UNDERSTANDING

-The Trustees are expected to meet the requirements for knowledge and understanding, as set out in s247 of the Pensions Act 2004 pertaining to individual Trustees, i.e. that they are conversant with the documents governing the Funds, have knowledge and understanding of pensions and trust law and the principles of funding and investment.
-The Trustees consider that the overall Funds' training programme satisfies this requirement.
+The Trustees are expected to meet the requirements for knowledge and understanding, as set out in s247 of the Pensions Act 2004 pertaining to individual Trustees, i.e. that they are conversant with key documents relating to the Funds, and have knowledge and understanding of pensions and trust law and the principles of funding and investment.
+This section describes the policies and programmes in place (including during the scheme year) to ensure these "TKU" requirements are met, and specific steps taken during the year.

-The Trust Deed & Rules provides for the Funds to be governed by a board of 18 Trustees consisting of nine Employer Nominated seven Member.
-Nominated and two Pensioner Nominated Trustees.
-However, due to a reduction in the number of employers to eight, and three member trustee vacancies the Trustee board comprised 14 members as at 31 March 2019.
+The Trust Deed & Rules provide for the Funds to be governed by a board of 18 Trustees, consisting of nine Employer Nominated, seven Member Nominated and two Pensioner Nominated Trustees.
+However, as at 31 March 2020 there were five Employers' Trustees, as there are now only seven main employers and two vacancies existed.
+Following the year-end one of these vacancies was filled.
+As at 31 March 2020 there were six Members' Trustees with one vacancy.
+This vacancy was also filled after the year-end.
 Each Trustee serves for a fixed three-year term and can be re-appointed following each term.
-As at 31 March 2019, the average period of service as a Trustee is 6 years - 5 Trustees have been in office for two years or less, whilst 6 Trustees, including the Chair and the Deputy Chairs, have been in office for 8 years or more.
+As at 31 March 2020, the average period of service as a Trustee is 8 years - 6 Trustees have been in office for six years or less, whilst 5 Trustees, including the Chair and the Deputy Chairs, have been in office for 9 years or more.
 There is a wide spectrum of trustee experience and, therefore, the training programme both keeps the experienced Trustees up to date with pension developments and gives newer Trustees a basis, in line with the minimum requirements, on which to develop their knowledge and experience.